HasanaghaAzad/CardGame/README.md

 # CardGame

 Card Game like Poker and Blackjack.
 The goal is to create an API to handle decks and cards to be used in any game like these.
+I used NodeJS Express, MongoDB, Babel.
+For database I used MongoDB in Docker.
+For tests I used Jasmine

 ## INSTALL